Tottenham have sacked their manager of five years Mauricio Pochettino after a poor start to the season.

-Their disappointing start in the league has also been replicated in Europe with the side suffering a 7-2 drubbing at home to Bayern Munich, whilst also being knocked out of the League Cup by League Two outfit Colchester United.
+Their disappointing start in the league has also been replicated in Europe with the side suffering a 7-2 drubbing at home to Bayern Munich, whilst also losing to League Two outfit Colchester United in the League Cup.

 Daniel Levy, Chairman of Tottenham Hotspur, said in a statement: “it is not a decision the board has taken lightly, nor in haste”.

 Pochettino, 47, was first appointed as Head Coach in May 2014, and was instrumental in getting the team to last season’s Champions League final against Liverpool.

 Spurs also finished second in the Premier League behind Chelsea in the 2016/17 season, and secured two third place finishes in May 2016 and 2018.

 One Spurs fan, aged 58 – who has supported the club for 43 years – told VoL: “It’s very sad because he’s been the most successful manager in the last 25 years, however the club has to look forward to maintain a top status position within the Premier League.”

 Another North Londoner, 23, said: “I think it’s terrible, because all the success Tottenham have had in recent years has come from Pochettino’s mindset investing in the academy, double training sessions, and sport science.”